eliemichel/LearnWebGPU/basic-3d-rendering/some-interaction/refactoring.md

 )
 ```

-When outlining the main function, we realize we also need a fourth method in our application structure: `isRunning` (which basically calls `glfwWindowShouldClose`).
+When outlining the main function, we realize that we also need a fourth method in our application structure: `isRunning` (which basically calls `glfwWindowShouldClose`).

 ```C++
 // In main.cpp